Jeffrey Ernest Grell

 Jeffrey E. Grell graduated magna cum laude from Augustana College in Sioux Falls, South Dakota, with a B.A. in Government / International Affairs in 1987.
 Jeff then went directly to Georgetown University Law Center in Washington, D.C., and graduated magna cum laude in 1990.

 From 1990 until 1993, Jeff was an associate with Jones, Day, Reavis & Pogue.
 From 1993 until 1997, Jeff was an associate with Leonard, Street and Deinard, and from January 1998 until April 2003, Jeff was a shareholder at that firm.
 From April 2003 until October 2008, Jeff was a solo practitioner engaged in general commercial litigation and consultation with attorneys and parties bringing / defending against Racketeer Influenced and Corrupt Organizations (“RICO”) Act claims across the country.
-Jeff was an Assistant Attorney General for the State of Minnesota from 2008 through 2010, when he left the Attorney General’s Office to create the law firm of Grell Feist PLC (www.grellfeist.com).
-Since 1999, Jeff has been an associate adjunct professor at the University of Minnesota Law School, where he teaches a course regarding the RICO Act.
+Jeff was an Assistant Attorney General for the State of Minnesota from 2008 through 2010, when he left the Attorney General’s Office to create the law firm of Grell Feist PLC.
+From 1999 until 2023, Jeff was an associate adjunct professor at the University of Minnesota Law School, where he taught a course regarding the RICO Act.
+In 2024, Jeff relocated to Texas and is now special counsel with Ted Lyon Law.
+He continues to teach his RICO course at Southern Methodist University.

 Jeff has been a commentator and has been a source of information or cited for his expertise in racketeering law by various news organizations, including USA Today, the Associated Press, the Economist, the Washington Post, the Wall Street Journal, the New York Times, The Huffington Post, Newsweek, NPR’s Voice of the Nation, Chicago Tribune, the BBC, U.S. News & World Report, the National Law Journal, the National Review, Investor’s Business Daily, Corporate Legal Times, Tech News World, the Boston Globe, Conde Nast Portfolio, La Presse (Montreal, Quebec), the Los Angeles Daily Journal, Cleveland Scene, the Globe & Mail (Toronto, Ontario), the Scotsman, Primera Hora (Puerto Rico), WCCO Radio (Minneapolis, Minnesota).